coconut-svsm/governance/Meetings/devel-call-2024-05-15.md

 * Cláudio Carvalho asks about the CFP deadline for the Confidential Computing microconference at the Linux Plumbers Conference 2024.
 * Joerg Roedel says that the deadline is not known and they haven't even sent out a CFP yet.
 They will work on getting a CFP out soon.

+## KVM Forum

+* KVM Forum will be held in [Brno, Czech Republic](https://kvm-forum.qemu.org/location) on September 22–23, 2024.
+* CFP deadline: June 7.
+* For those considering a talk about Coconut-SVSM: Let's coordinate a bit to avoid big overlaps.